Enrique M. Muro

 Keywords

-Nowadays: proteome and genome evolution, evolution, genomics, non-coding genes, pseudogenes, transcription
+Nowadays: proteome and genome evolution, evolution, genomics, non-coding genes, pseudogenes, transcription.

 Still interested on: mobile DNA, systems biology, three-dimensional chromatin structure, stem cells, astrobiology, artificial intelligence, neural networks, models for the development of the central visual system.